How do we measure collision impacts risk for birds and bats at wind energy facilities?

 - Bat fatalities peak in the northern U.S. during late summer and early fall.
 Several studies in the northern U.S. have shown a peak in the incidence of bat fatalities in late summer and early fall, coinciding with the migration season of tree bats.

-- It is unknown if collision risk increases with turbine height.
+- It is unknown if collision risk increases with turbine height and rotor-swept area.
 The height and rotor-swept area of turbines has been increasing.
-It has been hypothesized that collision fatalities will also increase due to the greater overlap of taller turbines with flight heights of nocturnal-migrating songbirds and bats.
+It has been hypothesized that collision fatalities will also increase due to the greater overlap of taller turbines with flight heights of migrating songbirds and bats.
 Further, a larger rotor-swept area could increase the collision risk zone.
+A study using PCM data from two sites in northern California from 1998-2007 found that replacing older, smaller turbines, with fewer, larger turbines decreased mean annual fatality rates .
+Conversely, another study in southern California, which conducted high effort PCM from 2018-2019, found fatality rates to increase proportionally with the rated capacity of turbines (in MW).
 A study is underway to explore the relationship between turbine height, rotor-swept area, and collision risk for both birds and bats.

 - Some bat species may be attracted to wind turbines.
 It has been hypothesized that the relatively high number of bat fatalities that have been observed for some species and locations may be explained by attraction to wind turbines or wind facilities.
 Several factors that might attract bats have been proposed, including the sounds produced by turbines, a concentration of insects near turbines, and bat mating behavior.
 However, definitive tests of these hypotheses are still needed.

-- The ability to predict collision risk for birds and bats from activity recorded by radar and acoustic detectors, respectively, remains elusive.
+- Bat abundance during pre-construction surveys remains a poor predictor of collision fatalities during operation for these animals.
 The use of radar and bat acoustic detectors is a common feature of pre-construction risk assessments for siting wind energy facilities.
-To date, however, studies have not found a relationship between pre-construction activity surveys and post-construction collision risk.
-Predicting bat collision risk using pre-construction activity measures would be further complicated if bats are attracted to wind turbines.
+To date, however, studies have not found a relationship between pre-construction activity surveys and post-construction collision risk, potentially because many bat species may be attracted to the area after construction and operation begins because of the presence of turbines.

 - Barotrauma does not appear to be an important source of bat mortality at wind energy facilities.
 Forensic examination of bat carcasses found at wind energy facilities suggests that the importance of barotrauma, that is, injury resulting from rapidly altered air pressure caused by fast-moving wind turbine blades, is substantially less than originally suggested.
 A 2020 study comparing the pressure changes experienced by bats near a turbine blade with the pressure changes that cause barotrauma mortality in mammals similar in size to bats (rats and mice) concluded that it is unlikely that barotrauma is responsible for a significant number of turbine-related fatalities.

-For more detailed information about collision impacts to wildlife from wind energy, view AWWI’s annually updated summary of wind turbine interactions with wildlife and their habitats.
+For more detailed information about collision impacts to wildlife from wind energy, view AWWI’s summary of wind turbine interactions with wildlife and their habitats.